Is Sri Lanka a country you have wondered about visiting?

 One of the best things to do in Sri Lanka is to climb Sigiriya Rock, the UNESCO heritage site.

-Locals say it as the eighth wonder of the world as this ancient palace and fortress complex has significant archaeological importance and attracts thousands of tourists every year.
+Locals call it the eighth wonder of the world, as this ancient palace and fortress complex has significant archaeological importance and attracts thousands of tourists every year.

 How many steps are there in Sigiriya?